TalalChaudhry/Elevator_System/README.md

 # Accompanying examples
 There are two accompanying examples: Easy_example.py and 16_Elevators_System_example.py.
 They are provided for the user to understand better.
 They are also documented.

+# Improvements
+Of course the code can be improved.
+For instance:
+- After the pick up request is completed, another request to the floor where passenger wants to go could be processed.
+- The criteria to choose the optimum elevator could be improved